The Probability of Intransitivity in Dice and Close Elections: Abstract

-First, we follow a recent thread of research that aims to understand intransitivity for three or more $n$-sided dice (with non-standard labelings), where the pairwise ordering is induced by the probability, relative to $1/2$, that a throw from one die is higher than the other.
-Conrey, Gabbard, Grant, Liu and Morrison studied, via simulation, the probability of intransitivity for a number of random dice models.
-Their findings led to a Polymath project studying three i.i.d.~random dice with i.i.d.~faces drawn from the uniform distribution on $1,\ldots,n$, and conditioned on the average of faces equal to $(n+1)/2$.
-The Polymath project proved that the probability that three such dice are intransitive is asymptotically $1/4$.

-Here we study some related models and questions.
-We show that if the uniform dice faces are replaced by any other continuous distribution (with some additional mild assumptions) and conditioned on the average of faces equal to zero, then three dice are transitive with high probability, in contrast to the unique behavior of the uniform model.
+First, we follow a recent thread of research for $n$-sided dice with pairwise ordering induced by the probability, relative to $1/2$, that a throw from one die is higher than the other.
+We build on a recent result of Polymath showing that three dice with i.i.d.~faces drawn from the uniform distribution on $\{1,\ldots,n\}$ and conditioned on the average of faces equal to $(n+1)/2$ are intransitive with asymptotic probability $1/4$.
+We show that if dice faces are drawn from a non-uniform continuous mean zero distribution conditioned on the average of faces equal to $0$, then three dice are transitive with high probability.
 We also extend our results to stationary Gaussian dice, whose faces, for example, can be the fractional Brownian increments with Hurst index $H\in(0,1)$.

 Second, we pose an analogous model in the context of Condorcet voting.
-We consider impartial culture where $n$ voters rank $k$ alternatives independently and uniformly at random.
+We consider $n$ voters who rank $k$ alternatives independently and uniformly at random.
 The winner between each two alternatives is decided by a majority vote based on the preferences.
-We show that in this model, if all pairwise elections are close to tied, then the asymptotic probability of obtaining any tournament on the $k$ alternatives is equal to $2^{-k(k-1)/2}$.
-In particular, the probability of a transitive outcome is asymptotically $k!/2^{k(k-1)/2}$.
-This differs from the unconditioned model and, for $k=3$, matches the behavior of the uniform dice model.
+We show that in this model, if all pairwise elections are close to tied, then the asymptotic probability of obtaining any tournament on the $k$ alternatives is equal to $2^{-k(k-1)/2}$, which markedly differs from known results in the model without conditioning.
 We also explore the Condorcet voting model where methods other than simple majority are used for pairwise elections.
 We investigate some natural definitions of ``close to tied'' for general functions and exhibit an example where the distribution over tournaments is not uniform under those definitions.

-In the final part of the paper we recall Arrow's theorem, which is a vast generalization of Condorect's paradox, and state a quantitative version of the theorem for random dice.